Credit Card Payoff Calculator

 Avalanche vs. snowball: which is better?

 The avalanche strategy targets the highest-APR debt first and mathematically minimizes interest.
 The snowball strategy targets the smallest balance first and gives faster wins, which can help with motivation.
-The planner above lets you compare both with the same budget and see the difference in months and total interest.

 Why minimum payments are dangerous

 On a typical credit card, the minimum payment is a small percentage of the balance plus a floor.
 As the balance falls, so does the minimum, which means most of each payment goes to interest.
-The estimated-minimum mode in this calculator illustrates how minimum-only payments can stretch payoff for many years.

 Frequently asked questions